141141/spark-web-browser/README.md

 Make any necessary changes and compile Spark within Xcode.

 The compiled version of Spark will be put in the `build/` subdirectory, along with other required files.

-## Install

-Installation is easy.
-Click [here](https://github.com/insleep/spark-web-browser/releases/) to download the latest version of Spark for OS X.

 ## Known Issues
 There are no known issues at the moment.